galvestontx/malicious_prosecution/README.md

 ***Warning:*** please be advised foul language is used in these statements, which some may find offensive, including myself.

-GalvestonTx Page and GalvestonTx.co website is ***NOT*** affiliated in anyway with the government of Galveston County…as it is known.

-##### If you have been terrorized by Jack Roady or Galveston County and wish to share, feel free to reach me at Inspector.General@Galvestontx.co
+This ***GalvestonTx Page*** and ***GalvestonTx.co*** website is ***NOT*** affiliated in anyway with the government of Galveston County…as it is known.
+That said, if you are aware of any county government wrong doing you feel I should share on this page, feel free to reach me at Inspector.General@Galvestontx.co , I try my best to respond within 48 hours.

 Galvestontx.co aims to use this page to encourage other’s who have been terrorized by the county to actively replace certain functions of the county and state "governments" with distributed ledger technology.